BlinkyStitt/dvd-rip/README.md

 5. Run `udevadm control -R`

-Now whenever you insert a disc into your DVD drive, it will automatically get saved to whatever you put for `/path/to/vobs`.
-Automatic conversion to a useful format is in the works.
+Now whenever you insert a disc into your DVD drive, it will automatically get saved to whatever you put for `/path/to/vobs` and then eject.
+Then a conversion to a useful video format is queued.
+The conversion takes far longer than the copy and its setup to only do one conversion at a time.
+Once complete, the movie will be between 1 and 2 GB in /path/to/movies.

 # Development